fragarco/abasc/docs/en/abasc.md

 **Command.** Calls the specified subroutine after a delay.
 The `delay` is measured in 1/50 second increments.
 The optional second parameter specifies which of the four timers to use (0..3).
 If omitted, timer 0 is used by default.
 The `GOSUB` label can be either a line number (integer) or a literal defined with the `LABEL` statement.

 ABASC uses Firmware routines to handle asynchronous events.
 User routines are called with the lower ROM active, so code should remain short and **avoid using the first 16K of memory**.
-Operations with floating-point numbers or text may attempt to allocate temporary memory in this area and should be avoided.
+Operations with floating-point numbers or text may attempt to allocate temporary memory in this area (the heap) and should be avoided.
 Integer operations, on the other hand, are safe.
 This mechanism also requires that interrupts are enabled (see `DI` and `EI`).

 ```basic
 A = 0